pvavra/temp-ipsy/docs/cluster/cecile/access.md

     ssh <username>@cecile.ovgu.de
     ```

-    If you want to use any software with a Graphical User Interface (GUI) in Cecile (e.g. Matlab), please use the following command.
+    If you want to use any software with a Graphical User Interface (GUI) in Cecile (e.g. Matlab), please use the following command known as **X fowarding**.
 Keep in mind that this usage mode is very sensitive to latency, thus outside the OvGU network you will likely experience a poor performance in softwares with GUI.

+    !!!
+Warning "Issues with macOS"
+        X fowarding might not work with macOS

     ```bash
     ssh -X <username>@cecile.ovgu.de